I have been doing back to school season for over a decade now, and I can tell you with full confidence that the first three weeks are the hardest.

 Chicken Tortilla Soup.

-The 30-minute Mexican-inspired soup that wakes everyone up on a tired Monday.
+The 30 minute Mexican inspired soup that wakes everyone up on a tired Monday.
 Chicken, beans, corn, tomato, just enough heat to feel like a real meal.
-Top it with crushed tortilla chips, a little cheese, and a squeeze of lime.

 Serve it with shredded cheese on the side and let everyone build their own bowl.
 That is the trick to making any soup feel like dinner with kids.